midokura/libweb/README.md

 ## License

 ```
-slweb, a suckless web framework.
+slweb, a simple and lightweight web framework.
 Copyright (C) 2023  Xavier Del Campo Romero

 This program is free software: you can redistribute it and/or modify